 The choice of project is a recognition that through drama, and through other performance-oriented activities such as public-speaking and debating, boys learn oracy and self-presentation skills that will stand them in good stead in their later lives and careers.

 They come to appreciate that communicating effectively means more than simply speaking words aloud: it is about posture, tone, and projection, about understanding and ‘reading’ others.
 Moreover, by engaging with great minds such as Shakespeare, pupils gain a broader understanding of argument and nuance; they can savour, and hopefully make use of, the wonderful richness of the English language, and they learn to reflect more deeply on the human condition.
 Participation in drama, public-speaking and debating, thus helps equip boys to become the leaders of the future out in the ‘real world’.

 Of course, some people ‘come alive on stage’, as the saying goes – and the School certainly wants to offer those boys opportunities to develop their acting further.
 We also want to provide avenues for others who find their métier in areas such as sound and lighting.

-However, while the School is firmly committed to delivering the studio, the timing of the final go-ahead for the project has still to be confirmed, since it is necessarily money-dependent.
-The project will require a substantial investment that The Friends of Queen Elizabeth’s will be supporting, and it will take both time and effort to accumulate the funds required for this next act in the 450-year story of Queen Elizabeth’s School.
+Completion of the project will require a substantial investment, which The Friends of Queen Elizabeth’s are supporting: it will take both time and effort to accumulate the funds required for this next act in the 450-year story of Queen Elizabeth’s School.

 - Fundraising has now started: come back to this page for regular updates.
 Show your support by making a donation here.